uwrit/leaf-log-parser/README.md

     "Level": "Information",
     "MessageTemplate": "FullCount cohort retrieved.
 Cohort:{@Cohort}",
     "Properties": {
-        ...
+        // additional data...
     }
 }
 ```

 Logging to files (as opposed directly to the database) is an industry standard and ensures that the Leaf API responds to user requests quickly and efficiently.
 Yet for analytical and auditing reasons is still often important to ensure that log information is copied to a technology better suited to analytics, such as a relational database.

-One more complication is the fact that while the `Timestamp`, `Level`, and `MessageTemplate` properties shown in the example above are consistent and predictable (i.e., they appear in every log entry, no matter the context), the contents of the `Properties` field vary greatly depending on the situation and what methods and variables are involved.
+One more complication is the fact that while the `Timestamp`, `Level`, and `MessageTemplate` properties shown in the example above are consistent and predictable (i.e., they appear in every log entry, no matter the context), the *contents* of the `Properties` field vary greatly depending on the situation and what methods and variables are involved.

-**The LeafLogParser is an opinionated solution to this problem, streaming through notes, parsing and adding a select number of other useful fields while preserving the `Properties` column as-is.** After transferring the log data to the database, SQL views are used to iteratively parse the `Properties` JSON data into SQL data unique to different use cases.
+**The LeafLogParser is a straightforward solution to this problem, streaming through notes, parsing and adding a select number of other useful fields while preserving the `Properties` column as-is.**

+After transferring the log data to the database, SQL views are used to iteratively parse the `Properties` JSON data into SQL data unique to different use cases.
 We've found this to work well at the University of Washington, as it allows us to preserve the source log data while being able to flexibly and quickly create new SQL views to answer different questions.

 Thus this: